Eliud Kipchoge: Marathon world record holder has 'the qualities of an ascetic monk' - KTVZ

 He set the marathon world record of two hours, one minute and 41 seconds in Berlin three years ago, before becoming the first man to unofficially run the distance in under two hours the year after.
 Of the 14 major marathons he’s entered, he’s won 12 of them.

-This Sunday in Sapporo, the Japanese city 500 miles north of Tokyo, 36-year-old Kipchoge will attempt to become the third man to defend an Olympic marathon title.
+On Sunday in Sapporo, the Japanese city 500 miles north of Tokyo, 36-year-old Kipchoge became the third man to defend an Olympic marathon title.

-“My real excitement in Tokyo is no longer about competing at an Olympic Games — it’s about making a legacy,” he said earlier this week.
+“My real excitement in Tokyo is no longer about competing at an Olympic Games — it’s about making a legacy,” he said last week.

 Kipchoge’s mantra — that “no human is limited” — is one he strives to embody through his running, rather than words.